 - Whether or not the lender has to pause the assessment for additional information from you.

 As you can see, there are so many variables that will affect how quickly you receive an outcome.
-In general, however, our lenders will aim to provide an outcome as quickly as they can.
+In general, however, our lenders will aim to assess quick cash loans ASAP.

 Why do lenders care about my credit score?